Driving can be challenging, but it is an art that can be mastered with practice.

 Should I Press The Clutch While Braking?
 10 Things To Keep In Check When Driving

 Braking in a car can be tricky; you must ensure you don’t overshoot your intended stop.
 Pushing the clutch while braking is one way to do this.
-As it will allow you to hold your speed without using your foot on the brake pedal.
-However, this method is not for everyone and should only be handy if you feel comfortable.
-It’s also important to note that pressing the clutch while braking can wear down your clutch faster, increasing the risk of slipping when needed.
+It will allow you to hold your speed without using your foot on the brake pedal.
+Here are 10 thing to keep in check when driving:

 It’s important to remember that you should never coast a car downhill in neutral, as this reduces control and puts unnecessary load on the braking system, leading to overheated rotors and brake fade.
 Instead, always engage 3rd or 4th gear when coasting downhill to lift the load from the brakes and let the engine do some brakings.